 Tariff - A Telephone Tariff can be added to clients when they are created via the New Client Wizard or managed going forward within the Edit Client section.
 To understand Tariffs further please see this guide here.

 VLAN - Or Virtual LAN is any broadcast domain that is partitioned and isolated in a computer network at the data link layer.
 In basic terms, each client within Connect with an Internet Service would be assigned their own VLAN.
 This allows the client to have their own secure managed network which other clients cannot see into.

 Wi-Fi Device/MAC - Wi-Fi Device or MAC are essensys managed Wi-Fi Solutions.
 These are used for devices such as Printer's, Amazon Alexa's.
 Please see this guide here for further information.

 Wi-Fi Guest - Wi-Fi Guest is an essensys managed Wi-Fi Solution as when device's connected they are brought to a Landing Page and asked to enter their contact details, please see this guide here to understand this further.

 Wi-Fi Secure - Wi-Fi Secure is where any PC/Laptop/Mobile Phone/ Tablet can connect to the Wi-Fi to understand how to activate or reset Wi-Fi Secure login details please see this guide here.

 Upload - Upload is loading the data "upward" to the internet.

-VPN - A VPN or Virtual Private Networks allows users to access to create a secure connection to another network over the internet, some clients that require to have their own VPN setup may require a Public IP please see this guide here on how to setup and provision a Public IP within Connect.
+VPN - A VPN or Virtual Private Network allows users to create a secure connection to another network over the internet.
+Some clients that require to have their own VPN setup may require a Public IP.
+Please see this guide here on how to set up and provision a Public IP within Connect.